 The important property of the numerical flux \eqref{eq:SG-flux} is that the Bernoulli function interpolates between appropriate discretizations of the pure diffusion and pure drift problems.
 In the absence of the potential, i.e., $q_{K|L}^h = 0$, the flux becomes $\epsilon \tau_{K|L}^h ( u_K - u_L )$.
 More interestingly, in the vanishing diffusion limit $\epsilon\to 0$, the Scharfetter--Gummel scheme converges to

 which is the upwind flux discretization for the aggregation equation

-The convergence of the discrete approximation to the weak solutions of \eqref{eq:drift-aggregation-diffusion-equation} in the absence of an external potential is proven in \cite{schlichting2022scharfetter}.
+The convergence of the Scharfetter--Gummel scheme \eqref{eq:SG} to the weak solutions of \eqref{eq:drift-aggregation-diffusion-equation} in the absence of an external potential is proven in \cite{schlichting2022scharfetter}.
 Moreover, it was shown there that the discrete solutions satisfy an energy-dissipation inequality along the evolution, which is an important structure-preserving property.
 We aim to go one step further and prove the convergence of a variational structure for \eqref{eq:SG} to the Otto gradient-flow structure for \eqref{eq:drift-aggregation-diffusion-equation}.

 The convergence of \eqref{eq:drift-aggregation-diffusion-equation} to \eqref{eq:aggregation} was also shown to hold in \cite{santambrogio2023} with and without rates, a recent article which we only became aware of at the end of writing this manuscript.
 The authors proved the convergence with rate $\sqrt{\epsilon}$ when the interaction potential $W$ is $\lambda$-convex with $\lambda\le 0$.
 We include proof of the convergence without rates for completeness and for outlining the similarity of the proof with the other proofs within this manuscript.